Cruise Themed Nautical Birthday Party: Great kids party theme where your guests sail away for the day with a house turned cruise ship!

 Our intention was to make our guests feel like they were getting on a cruise ship and taking a mini cruise, with some of our very favourite cruise ship activities as part of itinerary.

 I found some amazing free printables at Ian and Lola Designs that i just loved.
 I used picmonkey.com to add text.
 If you don’t know this site, it’s great -easy to use and free, and will allow you to edit, and add text to images.
 I used the large sign free printable and added text to make signs -like “Crusie Terminal” on the front door, and “Ship Boarding” for our little check in area.

-We sent guests a “ticket” invite, so when they arrived they had to sign in and get their sea pass, just like a real cruise.
-My husband transformed our old sea pass cards into new ones for our party guests with a graphics program, complete with their names and the date of the party.
+We sent guests a “ticket” invite for the party.
+When they arrived they had to sign in with their ticket and get their sea pass, just like a real cruise.
+My husband transformed our old sea pass cards into new ones for our party guests with a graphics program.
+The homemade sea passes were complete with guest’s names and the date of the party.

 At the sign in table they had to sign the registration sheet, and then they received their sea pass, which we hole punched and attached to a lanyard for them.

 As they signed in there was a ship photographer ready to snap a shot of them boarding -just like on a real cruise.
 We set up a little backdrop of a net, and luggage, and made an anchor and life buoy out of cardboard -a quick and inexpensive project.
 We asked our guests to pose with a hat -we picked up the captain and sailor hat at the party store and felt like they were the perfect props.

 After they boarded it was time for a welcome aboard drink.
 We picked up a pina colada mix and made mini virgin pina coladas for them with fun little umbrellas, which helped get everyone in the cruise mood.